Juliusp36/CSCE548-BudgetingApp/DEPLOYMENT_DOCUMENT.md

 - Some platform-specific knowledge gaps

 **Conclusion:**
 AI was highly effective for rapid prototyping and development.
-The few issues encountered were minor and quickly resolved with targeted prompts or manual fixes.
+Most of the issues encountered were minor and quickly resolved with targeted prompts or manual fixes.
 The tool excelled at generating boilerplate code, implementing patterns, and providing deployment guidance.

 ---